You may also like

 In an economy like the one we saw under covid, virtually any investment in last mile delivery was likely to pay off—especially when delivery felt like the only safe means of getting groceries, furniture, and thousands of other things.
 Businesses that couldn’t leverage national or international transportation networks suffered, and those that could often found themselves gaining a greater share of their markets.

-This is obviously a totally different set of delivery challenges than those that come up when the economy is more difficult.
+This is obviously a totally different set of delivery challenges than those that come up when economic headwinds change.
 When things are booming, your top last mile concerns might involve:

-When you can’t count on the same levels of demand, these concerns begin to evolve into different ones:
+When you can’t count on the same levels of demand, whether it's because of tariffs or other factors, these concerns begin to evolve into different ones:

 The differences here are meaningful, and they’re a response to factors like rising fuel costs and less predictable demand.